adamjmurray/chorus.js/etc/tutorials/01-intro.md

        node quick-start.js

-When specifying the real-time MIDI output port (either interactively, via the command line arg or via environment variable), a case-insensitive substring match is used.
-So `-p virt` and `-p tual1` would both match "virtual1".
-If a single port matches, it is used to play the song.
+When specifying the real-time MIDI output port via any of these options, a case-insensitive substring match is used.
+So `-p virt` and `-p tual1` would both match the port `virtual1`.
+If a single port matches, `Output.select()` resolves a promise with an output instance for that port.
 Otherwise, you'll be prompted to interactively select a port.

+When Output.select's promise resolves with an output instance, simply call `output.play(song)` and chorus.js handles the rest.

-<a name="inter-app-midi"></a>
+<a name="virtual-midi-ports"></a>
 ## Virtual MIDI Ports

-*NOTE: The rest of this tutorial is optional and intended for DAW / synthesizer app users.
+*NOTE: The rest of this tutorial is optional and intended for [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) / synthesizer app users.
 Feel free to skip ahead to the {@tutorial 02-pitch} tutorial.*

 To connect chorus.js to another application, first we need to create a "virtual MIDI port" that can be used to send MIDI messages between applications.